clivelo/clivelo.github.io/_posts/2023-01-02-the-four-principles-of-oop-in-python.md

 But as we mentioned, Python does not support method overloading.
 As of Python 3.4, the way around it is to import `singledispatch` from the `functools` module.
 If you are working with class methods (which is what this post is about, but it gets a little confusing so we will explain in terms of normal functions), as of Python 3.8, you should import `singledispatchmethod` instead. **Note that this way of overloading only validates the FIRST argument (or the argument right after `self` or `cls` if using `singledispatchmethod`).**

 The `@singledispatch` decorator is placed on the first method which defines what happens if the first argument data type does not match any of the methods.
-All subsequent methods require a `[methodName].register([type])` decorator and the method name can simply be an underscore `_`.
+All subsequent methods require a `methodName.register(type)` decorator and the method name can simply be an underscore `_`.
 This defines what happens when the method name is called with the first argument being the specified type.

 ```python
 from functools import singledispatch